zhang-mickey/PETs/README.md

 </br>
 compute any function that can be efficiently computed.
 </br>
 For some gates, the two parties perform the same steps, for other gates ,they perform different steps.
+Requires interacction for each AND gate → potentially large number of communication rounds.
 </br>
 <img width="453" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/6e70cd21-5fca-4c96-9636-3f90fe3942b5">